dotnet/docs/docs/csharp/fundamentals/object-oriented/index.md

 ## Records

-C# 9 introduces the `record` type, a reference type that you can create instead of a class or a struct.
-Records are classes with built-in behavior for encapsulating data in immutable types.
-C# 10 introduces the `record struct` value type.
+You can add the `record` modifier to a class or a struct.
+Records are types with built-in behavior for value-based equality.
 A record (either `record class` or `record struct`) provides the following features:

 * Concise syntax for creating a reference type with immutable properties.
 * Value equality.